Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 Ortho Evra side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Ortho Evra skin patches: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Ortho Evra skin patches: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Ortho Evra and call your doctor at once if you have: